ajabero/Palindromeable/README.md

 - The algorithm optimizes for time complexity, and runs in O(n) time.

 Assumptions:
-- Input string can only contain upper or lowercase alphabet characters, or spaces.
 - Strings shorter than 3 characters always return false.